-P264 - Wash hands, forearms, and other exposed areas thoroughly after handling.
+P264 - Wash hands, forearms and face thoroughly after handling.
 P270 - Do not eat, drink or smoke when using this product.

 P271 - Use only outdoors or in a well-ventilated area.

 P272 - Contaminated work clothing should not be allowed out of the workplace.